Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Lake Albert has 45 active public transport stops, all of which are bus stops.
-These stops are served by 53 different routes that together facilitate 1,984 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents on average located 330 meters from the nearest stop.
-Most residents commute outward due to Lake Albert being primarily residential.
-Cars remain the dominant mode of transport at 96%.
-Vehicle ownership averages 1.8 per dwelling, which is above the regional average.
+These stops are served by 53 different routes that collectively facilitate 1,984 weekly passenger trips.
+Residents have good access to these transport services, with an average distance of 330 meters to the nearest stop.
+Most residents in this primarily residential area commute outward.
+Cars remain the dominant mode of transportation, used by 96% of residents.
+The average vehicle ownership is 1.8 per dwelling, higher than the regional average.

-According to the 2021 Census, only 10% of residents work from home, a figure that may reflect COVID-19 conditions.
-On average, there are 283 trips per day across all routes, equating to approximately 44 weekly trips per individual stop.
+According to the 2021 Census, only 10.0% of residents work from home, which may be influenced by COVID-19 conditions.
+On average, there are 283 trips per day across all routes, resulting in approximately 44 weekly trips per individual stop.

 Frequently Asked Questions - Transport